OLonsdale/AACore/readme.md

 Tile grids are defined as JSON objects, and rendered on the client side via javascript.

-Icons are all PNG files stored on the server.
+Icons are all WEBP files stored on the server.

-[Live version](https://aacore.herokuapp.com/) hosted on Google Firebase
+[Live version](https://aacore-80543.web.app) hosted on Google Firebase

-Installable as a PWA for offline use.
+Will be installable as a PWA for offline use.